Stability phenomena for Martin boundaries of relatively hyperbolic groups: Description of the Martin boundary

 \begin{proposition} Let $\Gamma$ be a non-elementary relatively hyperbolic group with respect to a collection of virtually abelian subgroups $\Omega$.
 Let $\mu$ be a symmetric probability measure whose finite support generates $\Gamma$ and let $R$ be its spectral radius.
 Let $r\leq R$.
 Let $g_n$ be a sequence of elements of $\Gamma$.
 Assume that $g_n$ converges to a point in the $r$-geometric boundary.
 Then, $g_n$ converges to a point in the $r$-Martin boundary. \end{proposition}

 We will deal separately with conical limit points and parabolic limit points.
 First, it is proved in \cite{GGPY} that as soon as weak Ancona inequalities (Theorem~\ref{thmweakAncona}) are satisfied, then if $g_n$ converges to a conical limit point, it also converges to the Martin boundary.
 It is also proved that the corresponding point in the Martin boundary is minimal and that two distinct conical limit points yield two distinct points in the Martin boundary.
+Note that this is also a direct consequence of strong Ancona inequalities.
 In particular, we have the following proposition.

 \begin{proposition} Let $\Gamma$ be a non-elementary relatively hyperbolic group.
 Let $\mu$ be a symmetric probability measure whose finite support generates $\Gamma$ and let $R$ be its spectral radius.
 Let $r\leq R$.
 Let $g_n$ be a sequence of elements of $\Gamma$ which converges to a conical limit point.
 Then, $g_n$ converges to a minimal point in the $r$-Martin boundary. \end{proposition}